These book lists and articles showcase Hispanic authors, illustrators, characters, and themes.

 How to Choose the Best Multicultural Books is a compliation of advice from teachers, writers, and illustrators about how to find sensitive books that accurately portray a variety of cultures, including those of Hispanic heritage.

 Artist Carmen Lomas Garza brings Hispanic culture to life through her beautifully vivid paintings and reflections on her experiences growing up Hispanic.
-Check out Scholastic's Author Bio: Carmen Lomas Garza or go right to Garza's personal website.
+Check out her biography or visit her personal website.